 Medication may be used to help stabilize your symptoms and allow you to fully engage in your care.
 You may be prescribed anxiolytic medication to provide relief from anxiety, antidepressants to treat depression, or other medications that will allow us to treat any co-occurring mental health disorders.
 While some people may be on medication for a short time, then tapered off, most will require long-term medication management.

-Individual therapy will be used once or twice each week – more as needed – to help you deal with your suicidal thoughts.
+Individual therapy helps you deal with your suicidal thoughts.
 Our therapists will provide one-on-one therapeutic guidance to help you confront your challenges and teach you more adaptive coping skills.
 Cognitive-behavioral therapy (CBT) is one of the types of therapy we’ll use during individual sessions.
 CBT can help you learn to identify your negative thoughts and replace them with more adaptive ways of coping.

 Group therapy can be very helpful for people who are struggling with thoughts of suicide.
 Suicidal thoughts can be intensely isolating and group therapy will help you connect with others who understand the challenges you face.
 Together you’ll work to discover new coping skills, develop appropriate ways to deal with stress, and learn more about medications and co-occurring disorders.

 Family therapy is important to your recovery as the support of your loved ones can make a tremendous difference in your continued healing.
 Through family sessions, we’ll educate your loved ones about suicide and your recovery, provide emotional support to you and your loved ones, and allow for a frank discussion of any family dynamics that may have led to your suicidal thoughts or behaviors.
 We’ll also provide your loved ones with referrals to outpatient therapy and community resources as needed.